-2.5 Labelled Break/Continue
+2.5 Labelled Break / Continue

-While C++ provides break and continue statements for altering control flow, both are restricted to one level of nesting for a particular control structure.
-Unfortunately, this restriction forces programmers to use goto to achieve the equivalent for more than one level of nesting.
-To prevent having to make this switch, μ C++ extends the break and continue with a target label to support static multi-level exit [Buh85, GJSB00].
-For the labelled break, it is possible to specify which control structure is the target for exit, e.g.:
+While C++ provides continue and break statements for altering control flow, both are restricted to one level of nesting for a particular control structure.
+Unfortunately, this restriction forces programmers to use goto to achieve the equivalent control-flow for more than one level of nesting.
+To prevent having to switch to the goto, μ C++ extends the continue and break with a target label to support static multi-level exit [Buh85, GJSB00].
+For both continue and break, the target label must be directly associated with a for, while or do statement; for break, the target label can also be associated with a switch, if or compound ({}) statement.